Lab 10: Accessibility

 .range(d3.quantize(d3.interpolateBlues, data.length));

-If you preview your website now, you’ll see that there isn’t much contrast between the background of the site and the donut.
-Let’s add a border around our pie chart to make the distinction more clear.
+If you preview your website now, you’ll see that there isn’t much contrast between the background of the site and the bars.
+Let’s add visible outlines around our bars to make the distinction more clear.

 stroke: black;